 Climate Change and Bee Conservation

 Currently, more than a third of insect species are endangered, including the honeybee.
-If species continue to become extinct, this will have devastating consequences for our food system and will lead to food and water shortages and even global conflicts over resources.
+If species continue to become extinct, this will have devastating consequences for our food system and will lead to food and water shortages.

-In 2006 beekeepers in the United Kingdom reported that a mysterious affliction, dubbed Colony Collapse disorder (CCD), was causing widespread die-offs of bees.
+In 2006, beekeepers in the United Kingdom reported that a mysterious affliction, dubbed Colony Collapse disorder (CCD), was causing widespread die-offs of bees.
 In colonies affected by CCD, adult workers completely disappeared, although plentiful brood (developing bees) and the queen remained.
-Beekeepers found no adult bees in and around the hives, and noted that pests and bees from neighboring hives did not immediately raid the affected hives, as might be expected.
+Beekeepers found no adult bees in and around the hives and noted that pests and bees from neighbouring hives did not immediately raid the affected hives, as might be expected.

-Beekeepers’ biggest challenge today is probably varroa an aptly named parasitic mite that we call the vampire of the bee world.
-Varroaf eeds on hemolymph (the insect “blood”) of adult and developing honey bees.
-In the process it transmits pathogens and suppresses bees’ immune response.
+Beekeepers’ biggest challenge today is probably varroa, an aptly named parasitic mite that we call the vampire of the bee world.
+Varroa feeds on haemolymph (the insect “blood”) of adult and developing honeybees.
+In the process, it transmits pathogens and suppresses bees’ immune response.
 They are fairly large relative to bees: for perspective, imagine a parasite the size of a dinner plate feeding on you.
-And individual bees often are hosts to multiple mites.
+Individual bees often are hosts to multiple mites.

-Honey bees also are exposed to viruses, bacterial and fungi.
-For example, deformed wing virus (DWV) causes wing deformities that prevent bees from performing normal work functions such as foraging for food.
-Viruses have been implicated as an important factor in honey bee health declines, but we are just starting to understand how Honey Bees immune systems fights against them We may be able to help strengthen bees’ immune responses by making diverse foraging resources, such as a variety of wildflowers, easily accessible.
+Honeybees also are exposed to viruses, bacteria and fungi.
+For example, the deformed wing virus (DWV) causes wing deformities that prevent bees from performing normal work functions such as foraging for food.
+Viruses have been implicated as an important factor in honeybee health declines, but we are just starting to understand how Honeybees’ immune systems fight against them We may be able to help strengthen bees’ immune responses by making diverse foraging resources, such as a variety of wildflowers, easily accessible.

 Many people who are not beekeepers or growers want to know how they can help.
 Here are some things you can do as an individual or as a business to help mitigate species loss: